 What are the side effects of using an oral sleep device?

-The most common side effect of using an oral sleep appliance is waking up with a sore jaw.
-The device will push your lower jaw out, which leads to minor discomfort for some.
+The most common side effect of an oral sleep appliance is waking up with a sore jaw.
+The device pushes your lower jaw out, which can lead to minor discomfort for some.

 Most people report that the soreness wears off shortly after waking up.
 Having an increased production of saliva and bite changes have also been reported but are much less common.
 Compared to a CPAP machine, an oral sleep device has a higher compliance rate.